search icon

 They Expose Risky Applicants

 Underwriters must be exceptionally skilled at spotting risky applicants.
-This vetting process also lowers the risk of defaults and pricey claims.
+This vetting process also lowers the risk of loan defaults and pricey claims.
 In return, financial companies and insurers tend to offer more competitive rates to less risky applicants.

 Types of Underwriters